 Your podcast's RSS feed is the container that carries all of your podcast’s episodes, descriptions, cover image, and other information to distribution channels like Apple Podcasts, Spotify, Google Podcasts, etc.

-Castos creates the RSS feed URL but it’s not ready to be submitted to distribution channels until you’ve added a title, cover image, and at least one episode, in addition to entering the other feed details.
+The RSS feed URL is created for you in WordPress via our Seriously Simple Podcasting plugin.
+But it’s not ready to be submitted to distribution channels until you’ve added a title, cover image, and at least one episode, in addition to entering the other feed details.

 There are two levels to your feed – the channel level, and the item level:

 The channel level includes the details that apply to your overall podcast such as the title, description, copyright, language, and a variety of other things.
 For the most part, this level of the feed is determined entirely by you, the podcaster.
-You can also update these details at any time on the Podcast Settings page in your Castos dashboard.
+You can also update these details at any time in the WordPress Admin dashboard on the Podcast Settings > Feed Details page.

 Below is a list of the channel tags included in your podcast feed: